akhealth/EIS-Modernization/user-story-standards.md

 Scenario: A user navigates to the search page, enters search criteria, and returns "not found".

 #### Steps
-Given I'm a user
+* Given I'm a user
--And I have navigated to the Search page
+* And I have navigated to the Search page
--And I can see a way to enter search criteria
+* And I can see a way to enter search criteria
--And I can see a method to submit the information
+* And I can see a method to submit the information
-When I enter search criteria
+* When I enter search criteria
-Then I see a message indicating that the client is not found
+* Then I see a message indicating that the client is not found

 ### Example 3